 Judging by the several interviews I’ve seen of Jimi Hendrix, I believe he much preferred to talk to people through his music, but his writing does a great job of this as well.

-Also plain to see from interviews and his writing… he no doubt had a lot of mental anguish going on.
-I can certainly recognize and relate to that!!
+Also, plain to see from interviews and his writing… he no doubt had a lot of mental anguish going on.
+I can certainly recognize and relate to that.
+His anguish seemed to remain unresolved and I find this very heartbreaking.

 Anyway, since great writers should always be great readers, this is definitly a book worth checking out!
 And now here are some parting lyrics from my favorite Hendrix song…